Nonlinear Relativistic Effects on Cosmological Redshift Drift: Summary and Conclusions

 We have then used these leading terms to compute the correspondent contributions to the three-point correlation function of the redshift drift in Fourier space.
 By working directly in the observable spherical-harmonics-redshift space, we have provided analytical expressions for the bispectrum, and showed how the leading terms of the latter can be expressed as products of the angular power spectrum coefficients.
 We have also reported some numerical evaluations of the so-called \textit{reduced} bispectrum, and compared its magnitude with that of the power spectrum squared.
 In particular, the plot of the reduced bispectrum normalized to the power spectrum squared indicates that, on sub-Hubble scales, non-linear physics has more impact on the redshift drift signal than what we might naively expect considering the square of the first-order terms.
 This suggests that measuring the bispectrum of the redshift drift using real data, or in $N$-body relativistic numerical simulations, may be easier than currently thought.

 In summary, we have computed the fully gauge-invariant non-linear relativistic corrections to the redshift drift, including source and observer perturbations, as seen by a free-falling observer.
 We have provided analytical evaluations of the bispectrum for the dominant terms on sub-Hubble scales, and given some numerical estimates, discussing about their potential as probes of alternative models of Gravity and Cosmology.
-It would be interesting to compare our analytical results with $N$-body numerical simulations \cite{Koksbang:2023tun,Bessa:2024beh,Oestreicher:2025qcs}, and to understand the contamination that primordial non-Gaussianity evaluated through this observable could be subject to because of the peculiar non-linearities of the redshift drift (similarly, for example, to what done in \cite{DiDio:2016gpd} for the galaxy number count).
-Moreover, the investigation of the role of vector and tensor perturbations at first and second order will be addressed in a future work.